HL7/fhirpath.js/docs/weight.md

 preferred for the follow-up `$lookup` request (for R5 properties) and for later evaluations.
 If no configured server provides the `CodeSystem` - whether a server responds without it or a request fails (e.g. a network/server error) - no score is added for that code.
+Request failures are not cached, so a later evaluation retries the terminology lookup.
+Successfully resolved scores and confirmed absence of a score in a retrieved `CodeSystem` remain cached.